Openings as of 12/13/2025Substitute

 QUALIFICATIONS:

 Teachers are members of the professional staff who are required by law to hold a teaching certificate and endorsement for the position to which they are assigned.
-Culinary work experience prefered.
+Culinary work experience preferred.

 $220-$250 per day